qemu/qemu/docs/interop/vhost-user.rst

 ``VHOST_USER_SET_MEM_TABLE``
   :id: 5
   :equivalent ioctl: ``VHOST_SET_MEM_TABLE``
-  :request payload: memory regions description
+  :request payload: multiple memory regions description
-  :reply payload: (postcopy only) memory regions description
+  :reply payload: (postcopy only) multiple memory regions description

   Sets the memory map regions on the back-end so it can translate the vring addresses.
 In the ancillary data there is an array of file